rjw57/anglo-saxon/texts/dream-of-the-rood.rst

 | :word:`fife: spec.
 5: five`
 | :word:`wæron: anom. pret. pl. bēon: were`
 | ..
-| :trans:`fair in earthly folds,   and five figures were`
+| :trans:`fair in earthly folds,   and five there were`
 | ..
 | uppe on þam eaxlgespanne.
 Beheoldon þær engel dryhtnes ealle,
 | ..